Since early 2017, Michelle has been a Managing Associate with a key Knowledge Management role in the firm, specialising in construction law.

 - A large offshore wind farm project off the coast of England

-- Several other renewable energy projects including a wave energy project in England, a tidal energy project in Wales, and one of the first solar energy projects in England
+- Several other renewable energy projects including a wave energy project in England, a tidal energy project in Wales, a food based waste to energy project and one of the first solar energy projects in England

 - An engineering project involving the relocation/reconstruction of railway infrastructure in Wales